1967 24 Hours of Daytona: Race

-In the 1960s, Ford and Ferrari were involved in an endurance racing rivalry, which arose after the Italian manufacturer refused to be bought by the Americans.
-Thus, Ford decided to enter endurance racing in 1964, which eventually paid off in 1966 with victories at the 24 Hours of Daytona, the 12 Hours of Sebring and the 24 Hours of Le Mans, as well as the overall victory in the World Sportscar Championship.
+In the 1960s, Ford and Ferrari were involved in an endurance racing rivalry, which arose after the Italian manufacturer refused to be bought by the Americans if Enzo Ferrari cannot keep control of the racing division.
+Thus, Ford decided to enter GT endurance racing in 1964, which eventually paid off in 1966 with victories at the 1966 24 Hours of Daytona, the 1966 12 Hours of Sebring and the 1966 24 Hours of Le Mans, as well as the overall victory in the 1966 World Sportscar Championship.

 For the 24 Hours of Daytona in 1967, Ford entered as many cars as possible to maximize its chances of another victory.
 There were six factory cars at the start, three each from Shelby American and Holman & Moody, supplemented by a number of private entries.
-The factory teams used Mk.II Ford GT40s, while the private teams participated with Mk.I models.
+The factory teams used Mk.II Ford GT40s prototypes fitted with 7 liter NASCAR V8 engines, while the private teams participated with the regular Mk.I GT/sportscars models with the homologated smaller 4.7 liter V8 engine.
 However, Ferrari had not stood still in the winter of 1966 either.
 Technical director Mauro Forghieri was given complete freedom by team boss Enzo Ferrari to design new cars and engines.
 As a result, the team introduced the new Ferrari 330 P4, of which two examples were entered into the race: an open-top "Spyder" numbered 23 and a closed-top "Berlinetta" numbered 24.
 The former was an ex-P3 chassis converted to P4 specifications (sometimes referred to as a P3/4), while the latter was a brand new P4.
 In addition to the two works entries, privateer teams entered two 412 P models, which was a less sophisticated version of the P4 intended for customers.
 Despite the high costs, Ferrari traveled to Daytona for a test session in December 1966.

 In qualifying, the Ford of Dan Gurney and A. J. Foyt took pole position, just two tenths ahead of the Chaparral 2F of Phil Hill and Mike Spence.
 Ferrari's first factory car, the No. 23 of Chris Amon and Lorenzo Bandini, started fourth, behind the private entry of Pedro Rodríguez and Jean Guichet.
 Immediately after the start, Hill took the lead, and after half an hour he had a twenty second lead over Gurney.
 Ford and Ferrari, meanwhile, focused on their own lap times and decided not to push hard for the lead unless the it increased to more than five laps.